 This work can take many forms, and expressing our outrage online is perhaps better than silence.
 Our YTT program has had an on-going thread of anti-oppression learning since its inception, but why would we stop with only our teacher trainees?

 In the summer of 2020, we attended the impressive march organized by the Anti-Racism Community Collective.
-This year, several of our administrative staff and teachers are taking Selam Debs’ Anti-Racism Course.
+In 2021, several of our administrative staff and teachers took Selam Debs’ Anti-Racism Course.
 We recognize that the work is never done, and we're ready to keep going.
 We’re calling on our community to join us in a deeper commitment.

 One idea we would like to explore with our community is an anti-racist bookclub.
 The intention of this book-club is to educate ourselves in a community learning space.
 It’s important to us that participants pay for the learning resources created by Black, Indigenous and racialized authors.
 We’re imagining shared responsibility for upholding a brave space, gathering in real time to share in conversation, and buying books from a local independent book retailer.

 We are considering a work by BLM co-founder Patrisse Cullors, or My Grandmother's Hands: Racialized Trauma and the Pathway to Mending Our Hearts and Bodies by Resmaa Menakem

 Have a suggestion?
 Pass it our way via email@example.com